-Pacific Coast® luxury bedding products are easy to care for and maintain.
+Pacific Coast® Bedding products are easy to care for and maintain.
 Most products are machine washable, but depending on the size of your product it may be best to leave the laundering to a professional.

 When natural bedding products are not in use, store them in breathable bags.
 Avoid storing them in plastic bags, which may trap in moisture and cause the fill to mildew or disintegrate.

 For specific caring information for your Pacific Coast® luxury bedding product, see below.
 If additional information is needed or you have additional questions please contact us at email@example.com or call 1-(888) 297-1778.

 Use a Duvet Cover.
 Remove and clean your duvet cover whenever sheets are laundered.